Q. What is FreeRTOS?

-You can download Amazon FreeRTOS source code from the Amazon FreeRTOS console and the Amazon FreeRTOS GitHub repository, and you can download the companion Android and iOS SDKs from GitHub.
-Amazon FreeRTOS source code has demo examples, and the mobile SDKs have sample applications to help you quickly get started.
+You can download FreeRTOS source code from the FreeRTOS console and the FreeRTOS GitHub repository, and you can download the companion Android and iOS SDKs from GitHub.
+FreeRTOS source code has demo examples, and the mobile SDKs have sample applications to help you quickly get started.

-Q. Does Bluetooth Low Energy support in Amazon FreeRTOS work only with AWS?
+Q. Does Bluetooth Low Energy support in FreeRTOS work only with Amazon Web Services?

 Q. What Bluetooth Low Energy versions are supported?

-Q. Is Amazon FreeRTOS providing the Bluetooth Low Energy stack?
+Q. Is FreeRTOS providing the Bluetooth Low Energy stack?

 Q. Can the Bluetooth Low Energy proxy take a local action?

-Currently, there is no mechanism to intercept messages flowing between a Bluetooth Low Energy device and AWS IoT.
+Currently, there is no mechanism to intercept messages flowing between a Bluetooth Low Energy device and Amazon IoT.
 The Bluetooth Low Energy proxy only acts as a pass-through device.

 However, you can use methods and classes that are provided within the proxy libraries as a starting point and modify these libraries to intercept the messages and take local action.